Witness

 Jacquard weaving, dyeing.
 Tea-dyed cotton-linen, wool, silk-wool, tencel.
 531in x 24in.
 2021.

-This compound weft brocade tapestry reflects on moments of self-reckoning beyond colonial frameworks, foregrounding relational exchange between the viewer and the work.
-Situated within Personal Geographies, the piece emphasizes identity as something formed through dialogue, perception, and encounter.
+This compound-weft brocade tapestry reflects on moments of self-reckoning beyond colonial frameworks, foregrounding relational exchange between the viewer and the work.
+Situated within Personal Geographies, the piece emphasizes identity as an iterative process formed through dialogue, perception, and encounter.
 [Images by Chelsea Yang-Smith]

 Woven horizontal tapestry installation featuring five black and white portrait photographs of the artist in profile, with ropes trailing from the sides, against a plain white wall in a gallery.